AbdulGhaniOfficial/git_practice/README.txt

 Hello Git and GitHub
-I am practicing git and I think I am going to easily master it as I did before.
+I am practicing git and I think I am going to easily master it as I did before .